 What other hobbies/interests or passions do you have?

-Skiing, mountaineering, backpacking, boating, fly fishing, mountain biking.
+Skiing, mountaineering, backpacking, boating, fly fishing, paragliding, and mountain biking.
 Anything that gets my body moving up and through mountains is fun for me.

 What or who inspires you?